 Edgar Allan Poe, 1809-1849 It is March 21, 2020 and the coronavirus is a pandemic threatening everyone on Earth.
 In my relative isolation of social distancing, I have had more time to read and I was drawn to a tale… Read more ›

 Immanuel Kant (1724-1804) Introduction We sometimes refer to experiences, things, and even people as sublime.
 In doing so we try to convey something exalted, overwhelming, astonishing, and even infinite about them.
-We may also try and express feelings of delight… Read more ›
+We may also try to express feelings of delight… Read more ›